iron-fish/website/blog/2022-05-03-ambassadors-program.md

 ## How will Ambassadors be rewarded?

-* Captains and Voyagers will be given roles & colors in Discord
+* Captains and Voyagers will be given roles & colors in Discord.
 * All active members will receive NFTs in accordance with their role.
 This will be proof you’re an early ambassador.
 In the future, you’ll be eligible for special rewards with this NFT.

 ### FAQs